Music & the Spoken Word: History

 Through early 2020, the program's continuous new weekly broadcasts led to it becoming the longest continuous weekly program in television and radio broadcasting history.
-In March 2020, as COVID-19 spread through Utah, adjustments were made to the weekly broadcast as a result.
-Among the adjustments were closing the Tabernacle to visitors, and airing encore presentations of previous broadcasts as the choir practices social distancing.
-The arrangement allows the Choir to continue the tradition of weekly broadcasts without putting its members, staff, or live audiences in danger during social distancing periods.
+The program has occasionally aired reruns when the Choir is on concert tours.

+In March 2020, the Choir suspended activities due to the COVID-19 pandemic.
+As a result, Music & the Spoken Word went on hiatus and broadcast reruns.
+By April 2020, these reruns were augmented with new studio segments recorded in the Tabernacle by Newell with a skeleton crew.

+In July 2021, the Choir announced that it would begin to resume operations.
+New episodes of Music & the Spoken Word officially resumed on October 24, 2021, originating from the LDS Church's Conference Center with no studio audience.
+Due to the Omicron variant, the Choir suspended operations again in December 2021, extending a pre-scheduled hiatus for the holiday season through March 2022.
+At the time, Music & the Spoken Word resumed broadcasts from the Salt Lake Tabernacle for the first time since March 2020.

+On December 10, 2023, Newell announced he would depart his role with the Choir and Music & the Spoken Word in July 2024 to fill a role as a mission president.
+In March 2024, the First Presidency announced that Derrick Porter would become the new host, with Newell's final episode being on June 16, and Porter debuting on June 23.

 Broadcast

 Each broadcast revolves around a specific theme which is usually based on a religious and uplifting topic which have included family, hope, faith, Christmas, patriotism, joy, peace, kindness, etc., and are usually broadly Christian in application.

 Music

-The choir performs both sacred and secular pieces that correspond with the chosen message.
-In addition to hymns and sacred anthems, the choir has performed Broadway songs, such as "Climb Ev'ry Mountain" from The Sound of Music, patriotic American songs, such as "America the Beautiful", as well as a wide range of other selections.
+The Choir performs both sacred and secular pieces that correspond with the chosen message.
+In addition to hymns and sacred anthems, the Choir has performed Broadway songs, such as "Climb Ev'ry Mountain" from The Sound of Music, patriotic American songs, such as "America the Beautiful", as well as a wide range of other selections.
 The broadcast also regularly features an organ solo played by one of the tabernacle organists.

 On some occasions, special guests will also perform with the choir during the broadcast.
-These guests have included Renée Fleming, Frederica von Stade, Sissel, The King's Singers, Maureen McGovern and other well-known groups, musicians, news anchors, and actors.
+These guests have included Renée Fleming, Frederica von Stade, Sissel, The King's Singers, Maureen McGovern, and other well-known groups, musicians, news anchors, and actors.